MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 To limit and protect access to firewall-enabled storage accounts from certain Fabric workspaces, you can set up resource instance rule to allow access from specific Fabric workspaces.

 > [!NOTE]
-> Trusted workspace access is currently in Public preview.
+> Trusted workspace access is currently in public preview.
 Fabric workspace identity can only be created in workspaces associated with a Fabric capacity (F64 or higher).
 For information about buying a Fabric subscription, see [Buy a Microsoft Fabric subscription](../enterprise/buy-subscription.md).

+This article shows you how to:

+* [Configure trusted workspace access](#configure-trusted-workspace-access-in-adls-gen2) in an Azure Data Lake Gen 2 storage account.

+* [Create a OneLake shortcut](#create-a-onelake-shortcut-to-storage-account-with-trusted-workspace-access) in a Fabric Lakehouse that connects to a trusted workspace access enabled Azure Data Lake Gen 2 storage account.

+* [Create a data pipeline](#create-a-data-pipeline-to-a-storage-account-with-trusted-workspace-access) to connect to directly to a firewall-enabled Azure Data Lake Gen 2 account that has trusted workspace access enabled.

 ## Configure trusted workspace access in ADLS Gen2